divelab/AIRS/OpenDFT/QHBench/QH9/README.md

 ## Introduction

-QH9 provides precise DFT-calculated Hamiltonian matrices for **2,399 molecular dynamics trajectories** and **130,831  stable molecular geometries**, based on the [QM9](http://quantum-machine.org/datasets/) dataset.
+QH9 provides precise DFT-calculated Hamiltonian matrices for **999 or 2,998 molecular dynamics trajectories** and **130,831  stable molecular geometries**, based on the [QM9](http://quantum-machine.org/datasets/) dataset.

 In this repo, we provide both the QH9 dataset and the benchmark code, which can be highly valuable for developing machine learning methods and accelerating molecular and materials design for scientific and technological applications.